electron/packager/readme.md

 platform, target arch, and [Electron version](https://github.com/electron/electron/releases) _(files named `electron-v${version}-${platform}-${arch}.zip`)_.

-### Electron Packager is an [OPEN Open Source Project](http://openopensource.org/)

-Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.
-This project is more like an open wiki than a standard guarded open source project.

-See [CONTRIBUTING.md](https://github.com/electron-userland/electron-packager/blob/master/CONTRIBUTING.md) and [openopensource.org](http://openopensource.org/) for more details.

 ## Supported Platforms

 Electron Packager is known to run on the following **host** platforms: